Background pattern

 • Medications that act on gastrointestinal motility: cisapride.

-• Some medications used to treat allergies: terfenadine.
+• Some medications used for allergies: terfenadine.

-• Some medications used to treat high cholesterol: probucol.
+• Some medications for the treatment of high cholesterol: probucol.

-• Some medications used to treat psychosis: haloperidol, sultopride, and other phenothiazines.
+• Some medications for the treatment of psychosis: haloperidol, sultopride, and other phenothiazines.

-• Some medications used to treat depression: tricyclic antidepressants and tetracyclic antidepressants.
+• Some medications for the treatment of depression: tricyclic and tetracyclic antidepressants.

-There is a possible interaction between CYP2D6 inhibitors, such as phenothiazines (including periciazine), and CYP2D6 substrates.The combined administration of Nemactil with amitriptyline/amitriptylinoxide may produce an increase in amitriptyline/amitriptylinoxide plasma concentrations.
+There is a possible interaction between CYP2D6 inhibitors, such as phenothiazines (including periciazine), and CYP2D6 substrates.
+The concomitant administration of Nemactil with amitriptyline/amitriptyline oxide may produce an increase in amitriptyline/amitriptyline oxide plasma concentrations.
 If you are being treated with these medications, your doctor will monitor you for adverse reactions.

-Taking Nemactil with food and drinks
+Taking Nemactil with Food and Drinks

 3. How to Take Nemactil